CesarWibaut/JavaMyAdmin/README.md

 By César Wibaut

-Pour se connecter sur la base de données, il suffit d'ajouter le driver JDBC adapté au pom.xml, et modifier les données de connexion.

-Les paramètres de connexion se trouvent dans /src/main/resources/data.properties

-## Pour lancer le serveur

-`$ mvn package `
+In order to connect to your own database, you have to add the right JDBC driver to the pom.xml dependencies, and put the database connexion data in the /src/main/resources/data.properties file

+## To run the server

 `$ mvn tomcat7:run`

 ## API

-` /projet07/servlet-Select?table=table `  : List a database and allow you to insert data
+`GET /projet07/servlet-Select?table=table `  : List a database and allows you to insert data

+`POST /projet07/servlet-Delete ` : Delete an entry from the database

+`POST /projet07/updateDB ` : Update an entry in the database

+`GET /projet07/servlet-Update` : Get the update form with the current data in the inputs

+`POST /projet07/servlet-Insert` : Add an entry in the database